Enigmatic-Smile/docs/webhooks.md

 ]
 ```

-## Events

-We are working to extend the list of events.
-If you require any specific event that is not available yet, please reach out on our [community forum](https://community.fidel.uk/) or email us at [devrel@fidel.uk](mailto:devrel@fidel.uk).

 ### Brand

 A `brand.consent` event is triggered when Brand consent is “Approved”.
 In the `test` environment, it will immediately trigger after you create a Brand.
 In the `live` environment, it will trigger when the Brand User approves the consent request.